 Evidence suggests that early movement is helpful, although taping or bracing in people with a recurrent ankle sprain is known to be protective.
 It may not be helpful in those without a previous ankle injury.

 Minor injuries, like sprains, may be treated at home if broken bones are not suspected.
 The acronym RICE can help you remember how to treat minor injuries: "R" stands for rest, "I" is for ice, "C" is for compression, and "E" is for elevation.
 Pain and swelling should decrease within 48 hours.
 Gentle movement may help, but pressure should not be put on a sprained joint until pain is completely gone.
 This can take up to a few weeks.

 Heat, ultrasound, whirlpool, and massage may speed healing if applied a day or two after the initial injury, or for warm-up before another workout session.

 Female Athlete Triad

 Some young female athletes who exercise very intensely, and are subject to intense pressure to remain thin, are at risk for a syndrome known as the female athlete triad.
 This combination of symptoms includes loss of menstruation, eating disorders, and osteoporosis.
 Eating disorders among young female athletes are estimated at 15 to 62%.
 Women at higher risk include ballet dancers, gymnasts, and divers.
 Continued intense exercise causes a stress response in which estrogen (the primary female hormone) levels are reduced.
 Estrogen loss can lead to infertility and osteoporosis.
 Iron loss and anemia may also be a problem in women who exercise frequently, even at moderate intensity.
-A doctor should be consulted for any of these concerns.
+A health care provider should be consulted for any of these concerns.